suja27/Data-Analysis-portfolio/README.md

    ### Sql
-  I have  practiced many sql problems from leet code  Such as easy, medium , hard level of complexity
+  I have  practiced many sql problems from leet code  Such as easy, medium , hard level of complexity.These exercises helped strengthen my understanding of SQL concepts such as JOIN, GROUP BY, subqueries, window functions, and complex filtering, which are essential for solving real-world data problems.